Overcoming Impostor Syndrome: Shattering The Glass Ceilings In Our Minds

 It was up to me to figure out, in real-time, how to earn respect in a room where I suddenly felt like I was wearing a suit five sizes too big.
-What’s more, my former peers (now subordinates), most of whom were senior to me in age and tenure, had a front row seat to watch me squirm.
-(Pass the popcorn, this is gonna be good!)
+What’s more, my former peers (now subordinates), most of whom were senior to me in age and tenure, had a front-row seat to watch me squirm.

 And then, right about the time that I settled into my role, our Chief Executive Officer (CEO) resigned and I suddenly found myself appointed by the board as the Interim CEO.

 Because I could not believe that I had been moved into such a position (again) on my own merit, I got busy making up reasons all my own: “They must have asked the guys (my peers in the C-suite) first but they said ‘no’, so they came to me…” or “They must think I’m not as busy as everyone else, so they gave this role to me.”